When you're terrified of your own rage

 Or maybe the opposite: anger was so dangerous in your house that you learned to suppress it completely.
 Now it builds and builds until it explodes or turns inward into depression.

-Psychodynamic therapy doesn't treat anger as a behaviour to manage.
-It asks what the anger is protecting you from feeling, and why those feelings became so dangerous in the first place.
+Psychodynamic therapy doesn't treat anger only as a behaviour to manage.
+It asks what the anger may be protecting you from feeling, and why those feelings became so dangerous in the first place.

 We meet weekly or twice-weekly and create space for the anger to exist without it destroying things.
 Not suppressing it, not acting on it, just letting it be there and understanding it.

 You'll notice what triggers it.
-Often it's not really about the traffic or your partner loading the dishwasher wrong.
-It's about feeling unheard, dismissed, powerless, unseen - the same feelings that were intolerable when you were young.
+Sometimes it's not really about the traffic or your partner loading the dishwasher wrong.
+It may be about feeling unheard, dismissed, powerless, unseen: feelings that were intolerable when you were young.

 We'll also pay attention to what's underneath.
 When you can access the hurt or fear or shame that the anger's covering, something shifts.
 The rage loses its grip because you're finally feeling what actually needs to be felt.

 This work is slow.
 You can't rush the process of learning to tolerate vulnerability.
-But over time, you might find the anger becoming less overwhelming, less constant, less terrifying.
+Over time, you might find the anger becoming less overwhelming, less constant, less terrifying.